Value-Gradient Iteration with Quadratic Approximate Value Functions: Convex stochastic control

 \subsection{Certainty-equivalent model predictive control}

-We mention here certainty-equivalent model predictive control (CE-MPC), a heuristic policy for stochastic control \cite{GarciaPM1989,BorrelliBM2017}.
+Certainty-equivalent model predictive control (CE-MPC) is another heuristic policy for stochastic control \cite{GarciaPM1989,BorrelliBM2017}.
 CE-MPC is not our focus, but the methods of this paper can also be used to develop a good CE-MPC policy.